janosh/matbench-discovery/data/wbm/readme.md

 The resulting novel structures were relaxed using MP-compatible VASP inputs (i.e. using `pymatgen`'s `MPRelaxSet`) and identical POTCARs in an attempt to create a database of Materials Project compatible novel crystals.
 Any degrade in model performance from training to test set should therefore largely be a result of extrapolation error rather than covariate shift in the underlying data.

-The authors performed 5 rounds of elemental substitution in total, each time relaxing generated structures and adding those found to lie on the convex hull back to the source pool.
+The authors performed 5 rounds of elemental substitution in total, each time relaxing all generated structures and adding those found to lie on the convex hull back to the source pool.
 In total, ~20k or close to 10% were found to lie on the Materials Project convex hull.

 Since repeated substitutions should - on average - increase chemical dissimilarity, the 5 iterations of this data-generation process are a unique and compelling feature as it allows out-of distribution testing.
 We can check how model performance degrades when asked to predict on structures increasingly more dissimilar from the training set (which is restricted to the MP 2022 database release (or earlier) for all models in this benchmark).

+## About the IDs

+As you may have guessed, the first integer in each material ID following the prefix `wbm-` ranges from 1 to 5 and indicates the substitution iteration count.
+Each iteration has varying numbers of materials counted by the 2nd integer.
+Note the 2nd integer is not strictly consecutive.
+A small number of materials (~0.2%) were removed by the data processing steps detailed below.
+Don't be surprised to find an ID like `wbm-3-70804` followed by

 ## Data processing steps